Eastern Michigan University

 - Class attendance and/or participation is required

-- VA Benefits will not pay for the career Life Planning and College Success courses since they are not required for graduation in any program (Exception: VA Vocational Rehabilitation students with Counselor approval).
+- VA Benefits will not pay for the career Life Planning and College Success courses since they are not required for graduation in any program (Exception: VA Vocational Rehabilitation (Chapter 31) students with Counselor approval).

 Remedial And Prerequisite Classes